Powerlearnproject/se-assignment-6-introduction-to-python-mthimunyethandiwe/README.md

 Use a with statement to ensure the file is automatically closed after writin

-# Script to read content from a file and print it to the console
+ Script to read content from a file and print if to console

-# File path
+File path
 file_path = 'example.txt'
-# Using 'with' to ensure the file is properly closed after reading
-with open(file_path, 'r') as file:
+ writing Using 'with to ensure the file is properly closed after with open(file_path, 'r') as file:
     content = file.read()
     print(content)

-# Script to write a list of strings to a file

-# List of strings to write
+ List of strings to write
 lines = [
     "First line of text\n",
     "Second line of text\n",
     "Third line of text\n"
 ]

-# File path
+File path
 file_path = 'output.txt'

-# Using 'with' to ensure the file is properly closed after writing
-with open(file_path, 'w') as file:
+ writing Using 'with to ensure the file is properly closed after with open(file_path, 'w') as file:
     file.writelines(lines)